FAQ: How to enable Cantonese characters and Unicode Chinese Extensions in Windows

 Q: Can I type or handwrite Cantonese and other uncommon Chinese characters in Windows?
 Why don't those characters show up even when I have the right input method installed?
 Aren't these characters included in my Windows fonts?

-A: The Unicode CJK Extensions new site and the Hong Kong Supplementary Character Set (HKSCS) new site are included with the Taiwan, Hong Kong, and Macau regional settings, but but are turned off in most of their input methods.
+A: The Unicode CJK Extensions and the Hong Kong Supplementary Character Set (HKSCS) are included with the Taiwan, Hong Kong, and Macau regional settings, but but are turned off in most of their input methods.
 I will show you how to enable these character sets for keyboard and handwriting input.
 If you still need more fonts or more information after all that is done, I have a few ideas for you.

 You can use the following links to jump down the page: